 Get to know our students.
-We've caught up with Shaun, Melita, Louis, Edward, and John to find out why they chose GOSS and what they think so far.
+We've caught up with Shaun, Melita, Louis, and Edward to find out why they chose GOSS and what they think so far.

 Here at GOSS, we are champions of student learning and keen advocates of giving students the workplace skills they need for future employability.
 This is a subject close to our core values and over the years many students have been through our doors to learn about what we do at GOSS.

 Over the past few years, we've introduced roles for placement students and graduates, with some placement students returning to work with us in graduate roles.
 To get a feel of what working life is like for our placement students and graduates, we've caught up with our current student roster to find out a bit more about what they like about GOSS...

 How long have you been at GOSS?: I've been working for GOSS in some form for over 5 years now.
 I first arrived at GOSS in July 2017 as a placement student from Plymouth University.
 I started working for GOSS full-time in July 2019 after completing my Computer Science degree.

 Why did you choose GOSS for your placement year/after graduating?: I choose GOSS for my placement year after seeing a presentation about them by a previous placement student who was very enthusiastic about his time at GOSS.
 After seeing this presentation, I attended a jobs fair at the university and saw a booth that GOSS had set up.
 I spent some time talking to them and I was impressed with everything I'd seen about them, so I applied for a placement and got the position.
 I thoroughly enjoyed my placement, and I was given a full-time job offer for when I finished my degree which I accepted as I enjoyed it so much.